GothenburgBitFactory/taskchampion/docs/src/storage.md

 ## Tasks

 The tasks are stored as an un-ordered collection, keyed by task UUID.
-Each task in the database has represented by a key-value map.
+Each task in the database is represented by a key-value map.
 See [Tasks](./tasks.md) for details on the content of that map.

 ## Operations